 Iran's transport sector is catering to the needs of a population of 80mn and the business needs of an economy potentially worth USD417bn.
-We believe there are upside predictions for both these numbers and this will place a strain on transport infrastructure if it does not continue, or rather start, to expand and modernise.
+This will place a strain on transport.
 Years of underinvestment given Iran's relative isolation under international sanctions partly explain Iran's outdated transport infrastructure and poor connectivity links.
-We expect investment to target the sector - particularly railways - in the post-sanctions era.
+We expect investment to target the sector - particularly railways now that sanctions have been lifted.